All We Need Is Love

 "All We Need Is Love" is a song recorded by Australian singer and songwriter Ricki-Lee Coulter.
 It was released as a digital extended play on 2 May 2014, as the lead single from her fourth studio album Dance in the Rain.
 Coulter wrote the song with Ilan Kidron and Stuart Crichton, in hopes that it would encourage people to spread love and positivity.
 The lyrics are intended to make people smile and feel good about themselves.

 Upon its release, "All We Need Is Love" debuted at number 39 on the ARIA Singles Chart.
 The accompanying music video was directed by Melvin J. Montalban and features stories about three people.
 Coulter promoted "All We Need Is Love" with interviews and performances on television and radio programs.
 The song was also part of Coulter's set list for the Australian leg of Jason Derulo's Tattoos World Tour, where she was the supporting act.

+The song was used in the movie Alvin and the Chipmunks: The Road Chip and was played over the end credits.